Imperfect detectors for adversarial tasks with applications to quantum key distribution: Application to QKD

 \subsection{EAT for detectors with memory}

 We begin our discussion of memory effects in detectors by considering imperfections such as afterpulsing and detector dead times.
 These effects cause the measurement in one round to depend on detection events in previous rounds \cite{migdall2013single,cusini2022historical}.
 We assume a finite correlation length $l_c$.
+This assumption can be justified by using the methodology of \cite[Section 3.3]{narasimhachar2011study} to reduce the problem of infinite-range correlations to one of a finite, effective correlation length with a cost to the security parameter (see \cite[Chapter 7]{nahar_phd_2025} for a more detailed discussion, as well as a different way to address correlated detection setups with noise channels and \cite{wang2025phase} for an alternate way to address correlated detection setups within phase error estimation-based proof techniques).
 Specifically, we assume that if a detection event occurs in round \( i \), then the POVM in rounds \( i+1, \dots, i+l_c \) may be altered as a result.
 In contrast, we assume that if there is no detection in round \( i \), the POVM in rounds \( i+1, \dots, i+l_c \) remain unaffected and behaves as if the measurements were independent.
 In the following discussion, for pedagogical clarity we set the correlation length to one —-- that is, only the round immediately following a detection event is affected.
 The extension to larger finite correlation lengths is straightforward.

 The main idea is to modify the protocol by discarding any round that is immediately preceded by a detection event.
 That is, if a detection occurs in round $i$, round $i+1$ is discarded; if round $i+1$ also contains a detection, round $i+2$ is discarded as well, and so on.
 Intuitively, this eliminates rounds that may exhibit biased or correlated click patterns due to detector memory effects.
 After this discarding step, all the remaining rounds are the ones that have been measured using POVMs unaffected by correlations.
 We will outline a proof sketch for such a modified protocol, deferring the full technical treatment to future work.